Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 When planting tomato plants in a garden - place hog panel 3 feet tall down the length of the row(s).
 Plant tomato plants in front of each side of the panel - as they begin grow start to tie them to the panel with cut up nylon hose.

 We used a used cattle panel down the middle of our tomato row.
 Plant recommended distance and vine in as they grow and tie as needed.
-You can grow way more tomatoes in a lot less space than cages.

 When I grow tomatoes, I put the support stake in when I plant the tomato.
 On the stake, I place 2-3 soft terrycloth hairbands.
 As the plant grows, I move the bands up and use the bottom one to tie the plant to the stake.